 Jeffrey pine needs six or more hours of direct sunlight.
 It will not grow in the shade.

 It can grow in moist to dry soil, and in highly acidic to neutral soil pH, but the ideal is a loamy soil.
 Any soil that provides excellent drainage is good.
 Though gravel or rocky soil will work, it is not preferred.

 The tree is highly drought-tolerant and does not require watering unless in periods of extended year-long drought.

 Temperature and Humidity

 Jeffrey pine adapts to cold weather with a short growing season.
-Great climate extremes as they occur in mountainous climates are not a problem.
-It prefers cool summers and does not do tolerate the hot and humid climate of coastal areas.
+Wide climate extremes, like those that occur in mountainous areas, are not a problem for this tree.
+It prefers cool summers and does not tolerate the hot and humid climates of coastal areas or the South.

 Like many native plants, Jeffrey pine does not require fertilizer.
 It can grow in nutritionally poor and even infertile soil because it has an extensive, hardy root system.

 Possible diseases include the fungi armillaria, phytophthora root rot, Western gall rust, and needle cast.
 Jeffrey pine can also be affected by mistletoe, a semiparasitic plant.

 While Jeffrey pine has a good tolerance for harsh weather conditions, it can be sensitive to air pollution, especially high ozone levels, which can cause needle death and defoliation.
 If these symptoms occur, it is likely the tree's reaction to poor air quality.

 Jeffrey pine serves as a common host for parasitic mistletoe, which can grow to a size that can break branches on younger trees.
 The most common holly is dwarf mistletoe (Arceuthobium campylopodum).